vert-x/mod-lang-php/README.md

 Vert.x PHP
 ==========

+### For API documentation and tutorials see the [PHP User Manual](#php-api-manual)

-This project provides PHP language support for [Vert.x](http://vertx.io/).
+This project provides PHP language wrappers for [Vert.x](http://vertx.io/).
-Since Vert.x runs on the JVM, this module is built on the Java-based [Quercus](http://quercus.caucho.com/) PHP implementation, one which is kept up to date and supports many useful new PHP features such as closures.
+Since Vert.x runs on the JVM, this module is built on the Java-based [Quercus](http://quercus.caucho.com/) PHP implementation, one which is kept up to date and supports many useful new PHP features.
 The Vert.x PHP API closely resembles that of the Javascript module, using shorter method names and closures for event handlers.
-The PHP Vert.x API is simply a wrapper around the core Vert.x Java API and is similarly implemented entirely through the Quercus Java API so at to allow more control over interacting with the core Vert.x API.
+The PHP Vert.x API is implemented entirely through the Quercus Java API so at to allow more control over interacting with the core Vert.x API.

-#### For API documentation and tutorials see the [PHP API User Manual](#php-api-manual)
+## Project status
+This project is young and is still undergoing heavy development.
+Integration tests are currently be written for all portions of the API.
+Until tests are completed and passed _it is not recommended that this module be used in a production environment_.
+That said, I intend to _begin_ developing applications on the Vert.x PHP API in the very near future, so I am working hard to make PHP integration a reality.
+Until then, check back for frequent updates.

 ## Contributing
-Please feel free to send pull requests.
-Contributors to Vert.x PHP will be recognized on the project page.
-A couple of suggestions on which areas of this project need work:
+Please feel free to send pull requests. _Contributors to this project will be recognized on the project page_.

+### Project structure
+The Java package structure intentionally resembles that of the `org.vertx.java.core` package.
+Developers that are familiar with the core Vert.x API will have no problem diving into the PHP wrappers.
+In most areas, the API implements modified PHP friendly versions of the core Vert.x interfaces, such as custom `Handler`, `StreamReader`, and `StreamWriter` implementations as well as many other common interfaces.
+There is an analogue for most every core Vert.x interface in the PHP API.

 ### Integration tests
 The Vert.x PHP project is now structured in a way that supports integration testing with the Vert.x `testtools` library.
 I will be working tirelessly to get full coverage of integration testing for the project.
 Contributions to this effort are certainly encouraged.
-The PHP API manual below demonstrates the intended usage of the API, so integration tests should be easy to write with that documentation as a reference.
+The [PHP API manual](#php-api-manual) demonstrates the intended usage of the API, so integration tests should be easy to write with that documentation as a reference.

 #### Writing integration tests for the PHP API
 Vert.x PHP exposes a couple of classes to the PHP namespace that are intended